sammyrast/near_earth_space_objects/README.md

 6. Create a seperate module which will connect to nasa api and extract the data.
 7. Create a seperate modules namely models to represent the data type with PyDantic.
 8. Write tests inside of tests/ folder - use PyTest
-9. Test it out and if it works add a picture on this README and a video loaded to git repo.
+9. Test it out and if it works add a video loaded to git repo for more clarity.

 ### TODOs & Improvement Ideas
 A. Expand on unit testing.